opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

   ]
 }
 ```

-The rank constant can be specified as part of the pipeline but cannot be less than 1.
-Larger rank constants make the scores more uniform, reducing the impact of top ranks.
+You can also specify the rank constant as part of the pipeline; the rank constant must be `1` or greater.
+Larger rank constants make the scores more uniform, reducing the impact of top-ranked items.
 Smaller rank constants create steeper differences between ranks, giving much more weight to top-ranked items.
-By default, rank constant is set to 60 if not specified.
+By default, the rank constant is set to `60`:

 ```json
 PUT /_search/pipeline/rrf-pipeline
 {